lericks/rat-finder/README.md

 [Implemented with icons and background images]

-To run the application simply open the .jar file
+To run the application simply open the .jar file inside of the dist folder